jeffjeffjeffrey/etsy_similar_shops/README.md

 ## Results

 I ran both the tf-idf technique and the LSI technique on a sample of 300 shops, and they produced positive results.
-The similarity scores from LSI were markedly high between shops with obvious similarities, but dropped off quickly as the list went down.
+The similarity scores from LSI were markedly high between shops with obvious similarities, and scores dropped off quickly as the list went down.
 This often appeared to correspond conceptually to the drop-off of meaningful similarity between shops on each list.

 For example, the shop LittleFuzzyBaby (which sells baby blankets) scored a 91.6% similarity with SweetMinkyBaby, which also sells baby blankets.
 The next 4 shops in the top five sell other baby-oriented things, though not blankets specifically.
 Accordingly, these shops scored in the 47%-66% similarity range.
 This seems to make sense.